 - Make a decrease to the checking account equal to the full amount of the check written to the state reporting agency.

 - Record the full amount of the check as a decrease to the Child Support Payable account and send it to the state reporting agency.
 The balance of the child support payable will be zero after the state receives the check.

 If you are unsure of how to properly account for child support payments, seek advice from an accountant.

 Some important facts about the Child support Garnishment in QuickBooks, you must aware of them before setting up

 - Deduction of Tax amount process must be done from the employee’s bank check

-- Your specific payroll item comprises all the deduction which concludes for a specific employee
+- Your specific payroll item comprises all the deduction that concludes for a specific employee

 - In the charts of accounts, most of the liability accounts are optional

-- As per terms and conditions, Only one worker gets access to own the child support deduction
+- As per terms and conditions, Only one worker gets access to the child support deduction

 To learn to set up child support in QuickBooks, you have to go with the following steps: